Promotional Products – Increase Small Business Visibility and Trust

 3. Make it visible

-Of course you want your logo on your promotional product.
+Of course, you want your logo on your promotional product.
 T-Shirts are a great option to create “walking billboards.”
 According to a study made by the Advertising Specialty Institute (ASI), T-shirts are by far the most popular promotional product, with 44% of US consumers owning a promotional shirt.

 When ordering our Get Online Nola promotional shirts, we made sure to pick a design that was fun and appealing to everyone, and as always we stayed local and sourced with Inkmule, a custom apparel and accessories company located in the heart of New Orleans.
-Logan Roberts, owner of Ink Mule, has the following advice:
+Logan Roberts, the owner of Ink Mule, has the following advice:

 “One of the most important questions to consider when marketing with custom apparel is, ‘Will people actually want to wear this?’.
 If the answer is no, then your logo will be sitting in a closet or a thrift store rather than around town.
 Selecting a nice triblend or ringspun cotton tee over the Basic Heavyweight tee can go a long way towards making your shirt a staple instead of a throwaway.